 Controlling Entity signature page (if applicable).

-Please review the 2018 Online Application Instructions for a stepbystep guide on how to upload attachments.
+Please review the “CY 2019 NMTC Application – AMIS Navigation Guide” for a step-by-step guide on how to upload attachments.

-Attachments must be submitted by 5:00 pm, Eastern Time, on June 28, 2018.
+Attachments must be submitted by 5:00 pm, Eastern Time, on October 28, 2019.
 Only those attachments requested by the CDFI Fund will be considered as part of the review process.
-Furthermore, the CDFI Fund will not accept any revisions or amendments to an Application or the attachments once they have been submitted for review.
-As stated in the NOAA, The CDFI Fund reserves the right to reject an application if the Applicant Authorized Representative and Controlling Entity Representative (if applicable) signature pages are not received by the stated deadline.
+Furthermore, the CDFI Fund will not accept any revisions or amendments to an Allocation Application or the attachments once they have been submitted for review.
+All required documents must be submitted in AMIS.
+The CDFI Fund will not review any

+materials only accessible through hyperlinks in submitted materials.
+As stated in the NOAA, the CDFI Fund reserves the right to reject an Allocation Application if the Applicant Authorized Representative has not electronically signed the AMIS application and Controlling Entity Representative (if applicable) signature page has not been uploaded in AMIS by the stated deadline.

 Will the information that I provide in my Allocation Application be accessible by the general public?